 If you have roommates, sometimes things get a little difficult.
-If they won’t put their crap away, set it somewhere they have to deal with it or a place that is out of sight.
+If they don’t put their crap away, set it somewhere they have to deal with it or a place that is out of sight.
 The middle of their floor or bed might work.
-Of course, you risk being seen as a passive aggressive control freak, but as I mature I find I worry a little less about labels and a little more about my personal environment.
+Of course, you risk being seen as a passive-aggressive control freak, but as I mature, I find I worry a little less about labels and a little more about my personal environment.

-If you really need help with finding a place for everything, check out Stacey Crew or Organizing Junkie who is the author of Clutter Rehab: 101 Tips and Tricks to Become an Organization Junkie and Love It!.
+If you really need help finding a place for everything, check out Stacey Crew or Organizing Junkie, the author of Clutter Rehab: 101 Tips and Tricks to Become an Organization Junkie and Love It!.